Applied-Duality/ReactiveRemote/README.md

 Observables in the Cloud

+Declarations in Scala for now, just to ease the discussion.

 Task[T] is an explicit representation of an Observable that returns a single result.
 We don't use Future[T] since we want to cancel onComplete (subscribe).